websockets/ws/doc/ws.md

 not yet transmitted to the network.
 This deviates from the HTML standard in the following ways:

-1. If the data is immediately sent the value is `0`.
+1. If the data is immediately sent, the value is `0`.
 1. All framing bytes are included.

 ### websocket.close([code[, reason]])